sheumann/smbfst/README.md

 Compatibility
 -------------
-The SMB FST is compatible with Windows, macOS, and Samba file servers.
+The SMB FST is compatible with Windows, macOS, Samba, Solaris, and illumos file servers.
 Using a modern, currently-supported version of the server software is strongly recommended.
 See the Server Configuration section below for information on how to configure these servers to work with the SMB FST.

 The SMB FST may also work with other servers that support the SMB 2 or SMB 3 protocols, but they have not been tested.